JD2895/Writer/README.md

 ## Install Instructions

 ### 1) Make sure you have Python installed
 Download from https://www.python.org/downloads/
+(Version 3.9.7 is currently supported)

-### 2) Download the files above
+### 2) Download the zip file of all of the above
-Of everything downloaded, you can delete everything except for:
+There should be a little green button above that has option of 'Download ZIP'

+Once downloaded, you only need to keep the following files:
 - writer.py
 - writerSettings.py
 - icons (the entire folder)